-After seven years of gigging professionally around the Front Range, the local who now uses the moniker Bunny Blake wanted to reinvent her public self.
+After seven years of gigging professionally around the Front Range, the local musical artist who now uses the moniker Bunny Blake wanted to reinvent her public self.
 Her initial reasons for this identity change were mostly practical.
 She considered the advantages of concealing her legal name and, as she told me with some tongue in cheek, “searchability and all of those lovely things that you have to think about now as an artist.”

 Yet her first attempt at rebranding herself — in 2018 when she swapped out her birth name for the title, LZ — was also born out of the urge to dissociate from her past.
 “Part of it was motivated by me being self-conscious about people seeing my growth as an artist,” she confided.
 Some of the online music attached to her legal name dates back to when she was 12.
 It’s safe to assume that no one considers the creative output of their preteen years to be emblematic of their life’s work, so her instinctive desire to separate herself from her digitally preserved growing pains is understandable.
 On Facebook, there are more than a few photos of me in middle school that people have tagged me in that I refuse to publish to my timeline.